josh-pius/rwxjosh/content/Bash (Programming Language).md

 ### Scripting Best Practices
-1. Don't make scripts depend on other scripts, it makes them less portable according to [[Rwxrob (Youtuber)]]
+1. Don't make scripts depend on other scripts, it makes them less portable
 2. Put the entire script in a function that way it's easier to copy and modify
 ```
 #!/bin/sh